macielo-bumalay/CI-CD-Pipeline-to-Deploy-to-Kubernetes-Cluster-Using-Jenkins/README.md

-# Building a CI/CD Pipeline with AWS, Jenkins, Docker, Ansible, Git, Github, Apache Maven, and Kubernetes
+# Building a CI/CD Pipeline for a Java Based Application
-Welcome! this project is designed to construct a CI/CD pipeline from scratch.
-To achieve this, we'll leverage the capabilities of modern DevOps tools such as AWS, Jenkins, Docker, Ansible, Git, Github, Apache Maven, and Kubernetes.
+Welcome! this project is designed to construct a CI/CD pipeline for a Java Based Application "Pet Clinic".
+To achieve this, we'll leverage the capabilities of modern DevOps tools such as AWS, Jenkins, Docker, Trivy, Git, Github, Sonarqube, Apache Maven, and Sonarqube.
 Let's embark on this learning journey together!

 <h3> Overview</h3>
   <ul>